Margaret Morrison

 Margaret Morrison (born January 1960) is an American fine art painter and professor.
-Morrison is a tenured professor of drawing and painting at the Lamar Dodd School of Art, the University of Georgia (UGA).
+Morrison is a tenured professor of drawing and painting at Lamar Dodd School of Art, the University of Georgia (UGA).

 Early life

-Morrison, born in Castlepark, Utah in 1960, was the youngest of six daughters.
+Morrison was born in Castlepark, Utah in 1960, the youngest of six daughters.
 In her formative years, she lived in the Philippines and traveled extensively through the Middle East, Asia, and Europe.

-Education

 Morrison received a B.F.A. in 1981 and a M.F.A. degree in Drawing and Painting in 1986 from the University of Utah.

 Career

 After developing her style and exhibiting at an artist run gallery in Soho in New York City, she was contacted by John Woodward from Woodward Gallery in 1994.
 She continues to show her work through the Woodward Gallery.

-In her solo exhibition, Theory of Flight and Painting (2000) at Woodward Gallery, Morrison's surreal figures expressed flight on several levels.
-The predominant figure in the paintings is man in a white lab coat.
-Morrison's "professor" served as a visual mentor who elucidated flight as a metaphor for life.
+In her solo exhibition, Theory of Flight and Painting (2000) at Woodward, Morrison's surreal figures expressed flight on several levels.
+The predominant figure in the paintings is a man in a white lab coat.
+Morrison's "professor" served as a visual mentor who represented flight as a metaphor for life.
 In her 2003 exhibition, Centricity, Morrison's characters gained life experience.
-They turned inward, exploring their unique natures while contemplating the paths before them.
+They explored their unique natures while contemplating the paths before them.
 The white lab coat became a symbol of self-awareness.
-Morrison's subjects were at different stages of their awakening.
-Morrison incorporated the rich, early encounters with art history in her body of work entitled, Patron Saints and Rituals (2005).
-Each of these paintings invited the viewer into a mysterious and complex world where ancient rituals, religious symbolism and contemporary concerns intermingled.
+Morrison portrayed subjects at different stages of awakening.
+Morrison incorporated early encounters with art history in her work Patron Saints and Rituals (2005).
+Each of these paintings invited the viewer into a world of ancient rituals, religious symbolism and contemporary concerns.

-Morrison was diagnosed for breast cancer in 2008 and is now a breast cancer survivor.
-A notable shift in her subject matter and color palette was evident as a result of this life changing experience.
+Morrison was diagnosed with breast cancer in 2008 and became a breast cancer survivor.
+A notable shift in her subject matter and color palette flowed from this experience.
 Her 2009 solo exhibition, Larger Than Life, became a visual celebration of life.
-The dark, somber palette was replaced with jewel like colors, sparkling with high intensity.
-Morrison turned to imagery that, for her, became physical and psychological therapy.
-Sweet treats and comfort food on a massive scale predominated her paintings.
+Her dark, somber palette was replaced with jewel like colors, sparkling with high intensity.
+Morrison turned to imagery that, for her, became therapy.
+Sweet treats and comfort food on a massive scale dominated her paintings.
 Smithsonian Magazine commented, "The artist paints, well, larger-than-life canvases of gummy centipedes, chocolate bonbons and other sugary delights.
 I think I got a cavity just looking at it."
 In 2012 Morrison relived her childhood world of imagination with giant robots, enormous pull toys, life size dolls, and Fisher Price people for the Child's Play Exhibition.

-Morrison's work has recently been featured at the historic Four Seasons Restaurant in New York City, at the Flinn Gallery/Greenwich Library in Connecticut, Yellowstone Art Museum (YAM) in Montana, and as part of the American Embassy in Tel Aviv, Israel for the U.S. Department of State, Art in Embassies Program.
+Morrison's work was featured at the Four Seasons Restaurant in New York City, at the Flinn Gallery/Greenwich Library in Connecticut, Yellowstone Art Museum (YAM) in Montana, and as part of the American Embassy in Israel for the U.S. Department of State, Art in Embassies Program.